How to Find Married Couples Looking to Adopt a Child [How the Process Works]

-At American Adoptions, you’re in the driver’s seat of the adoption process.
-You get to choose your baby’s adoptive family, and you’ll be assigned your own individual adoption specialist to help you consider every aspect.
+American Adoptions puts youin the driver’s seat of the adoption process.
+During a time in your life where you might not feel like you have a lot of control, you will always be the one calling the shots in your adoption plan.
+You get to choose your baby’s adoptive family, and you’ll be assigned your own individual adoption specialist to help you consider every aspect of that choice.

 What can I choose in an adoptive family?

 The short answer?
 Everything.
 For many women, it’s important that their babies be placed with married couples looking for children to adopt.
-Many women find this sort of stability important to raise a family.
+Many women find relationship stability important in raising a family.
 At American Adoptions, every married couple looking to adopt a child has been married for at least two years.

 Do you want your baby to have siblings?
 Would you prefer to place your child with a couple who already has other children?
 Does it matter if these children are adopted or not?
 Or would you prefer to make a couple’s dreams of parenthood come true for the first time?
 There is no right or wrong answer to any of these questions; whatever you prefer for your baby can be accommodated.